Dr. Kerry-Ann Escayg

 - Teacher Education, Assistant Professor

 Dr. Escayg's research focuses on anti-racism in early childhood education as well as children and race.
-As a social theorist, Dr. Escayg has utilized elements of Critical Race Theory, Black Feminist Thought, and Anti-racist Education to offer new exegeses on children's racial identity development, including strategies to promote positive racial identity among Black children; a research-derived protocol to assess children's play; and an anti-racist approach to U.S. early childhood education.
-Her recent publications have highlighted and interrogated the ways in which whiteness, as a system of racial privilege, functions in early childhood contexts.
+As a social theorist, Dr. Escayg has utilized elements of Critical Race Theory, Black Feminist Thought, and Anti-racist Education to offer new exegeses on children's racial identity development, including strategies to promote positive racial identity among Black children; a research-derived protocol to assess children's play and an anti-racist approach to U.S. early childhood education.
+Her recent publications have highlighted and interrogated the ways in which whiteness functions in early childhood contexts.
 Central to Dr. Escayg's work is a commitment to racial equity in the early years and the holistic well-being of children of color, and Black children in particular.In addition to her scholarly and activist pursuits, Dr. Escayg writes short stories, poetry, and children's literature.
-While her children's literature center on equipping children with social and emotional skills such as positive self-identity, honesty, and self-acceptance, her adult creative works are poignant counter-narratives: echoes of past anti-colonial/anti-racist resistance merging with current travails and triumphs.
+While her children's literature centers on equipping children with social and emotional skills such as positive self-identity, honesty, and self-acceptance, her adult creative works are poignant counter-narratives: echoes of past anti-colonial/anti-racist resistance merging with current travails and triumphs.
 "Racial pride begets resistance; and resistance is power" (Escayg & Kinkead-Clark, 2019).

 Race and young children; anti-racist education; whiteness studies

 Anti-racism in early childhood education; children and race; Critical Race Theory; Caribbean early childhood education; racial socialization; childhood racial trauma; qualitative research with young children; anti-colonial education and decolonizing methodologies.

 Iruka, Iheoma, Curenton-Jolly, Stephanie, Durden, Tonia , Escayg, Kerry-Ann.
 2020.
 “Don’t Look Away”: Embracing Anti-bias classrooms, Gryphon House .